gethinode/hinode/content/post/what-we-love-about-salesforce.md

     {
       "name": Chris Stegall,
       "title": "Marketing Director",
-      "webp": "/img/contributors/chris-stegall_128-128.webp",
+      "jpeg": "/img/contributors/chris-stegall_352x352.jpg",
     },
   "layout": "single",
   "thumbnail": { "url": "/img/1_vuUnC2RHXMRrjazlTaHZVQ.png" },
 }
 ---

-Chocolates and flowers have been flying off the shelves, Cupid’s arrows are whizzing above our heads, and last minute reservations are being frantically booked at romantic restaurants everywhere — it’s officially Valentine’s Day!
-And what better day to take a look at all the things we love about Salesforce!
+What better day to take a look at all the things we love about Salesforce!

 We asked around the office (well, the [digital HQ](https://www.salesforce.com/ap/blog/2022/03/customer-success-anywhere-digital-hq.html)), and these are our teams top picks for “What We Love About Salesforce”!

 > “The Trailblazer Community”